This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 90. Check out the prehistoric rock carvings at Solbakk.
 They were discovered in 1923 and are thought to date to around 500 BC.

 91. Learn to surf at Jæren, one of the best places to surf in Norway.
+Read more about the beaches of Jæren and some of the other best beaches in Norway here.

 92. Visit Jernaldergården at Ullandhaug, a reconstructed Iron Age farm built on ruins dating back to between 350 and 550 AD.